 - Roll out to a thin sheet.

-- Cut into fine strips either with a pizza cutter or by lightly dusting top of sheet of noodles with flour and rolling up like a jelly roll and making thin slices with a sharp knife.
+- Cut into fine strips either with a pizza cutter or by lightly dusting top of dough with flour and rolling up like a jelly roll and making thin slices with a sharp knife.

 - Allow to dry for 15 – 30 minutes before cooking for best results.
 Adding a dusting of more flour before leaving to dry will give you better results to cook the noodles.